System Design Space

 CRI appears in Kubernetes

-Kubernetes introduces Container Runtime Interface, decoupling orchestration from a specific runtime.
+Kubernetes introduces the Container Runtime Interface, separating orchestration from a specific container runtime.

 2017–2022